Hatem Bazian: Antisemitic social media controversy (2017)

 In November 2017, Bazian retweeted antisemitic memes on social media.
 The images included one showing an Orthodox Jewish man with the caption "I can now kill, rape, smuggle organs & steal the land of Palestinians" with the hashtag "#Ashke-Nazi," and another showing North Korean leader Kim Jong-Un wearing a kippah claiming conversion to Judaism and stating "Now my nukes are legal & I can annex South Korea & you need to start paying me 34 billion a year in welfare."
 The content was shared from an account that regularly used antisemitic language, questioned the Holocaust, and denied that Jews existed in the biblical period.

 Following the incident, Jewish student groups at UC Berkeley sent a letter to university administrators urging "decisive action" and citing Bazian's "consistent pattern of spreading or justifying anti-Semitism."
 UC Berkeley spokesman Dan Mogulof stated that while the university did not consider all criticism of Israel inherently antisemitic, "the social media posts in question clearly crossed the line."
 Bazian apologized, claiming he had not carefully examined the content before retweeting.

 Government scrutiny

 Bazian's organization, American Muslims for Palestine, has faced multiple legal challenges and investigations.
 In May 2025, a Virginia circuit judge ordered AMP to disclose its funding sources following an investigation by Virginia Attorney General Jason Miyares, who alleged that AMP "may have used funds raised for impermissible purposes under state law, including benefiting or providing support to a terrorist organization."
+In October 2025, Judge Leonie Brinkema issued an injunction against Miyares.

 In 2025, the House Oversight Committee launched a probe into AMP and the National Students for Justice in Palestine over their allegedly "substantial ties to Hamas," subpoenaing AMP for documents and communications.
 Also in 2025, U.S. Senator Bill Cassidy (on behalf of Senate Health, Education, Labor, and Pensions (HELP) Committee) launched an investigation into the organization's alleged ties to terrorism.